 Cory Greiner joined the Emory men's soccer program as an assistant coach in August of 2013.
-He was appointed Interim Head Coach in August of 2017.
+He was appointed Interim Head Coach prior to the start of the 2017 season and later was named the program's full-time head coach in December of 2017.

 During his four seasons with the team as an assistant, Greiner helped lead the Eagles to a 43-20-7 overall record and an NCAA Tournament berth in 2014.
 Under Greiner, Emory finished second in the University Athletic Association in 2013, third in 2014 and fourth in 2015 and 2016.